jorgeassis/coastalNet/vignettes/Example4.md

 ### Data Loading

+Defines two geographic regions (represented as bounding boxes using longitude-latitude coordinates).
+These regions will later be used to calculate the oceanographic connectivity between them.
+The st_as_sfc function from the sf package is used to convert the bounding boxes into sf objects.

 ```r
 # Define regions [lon-lat boxes]
 region1 <- c(xmin = 3.3 , xmax = 4.1, ymin = 51.35, ymax = 51.95)